 This item refers to exposures to individuals which have not been included in Class X - Residential Mortgage Loans and do not satisfy the qualifying criteria for inclusion in Class IX - Regulatory Retail Exposures.

 20b.
-Investments in equity or other capital instruments of other banks and financial institutions (other than where deducted from the capital base)
+Investments in equity or other capital instruments issued by financial sector entities (other than those subject to capital deduction or 250% risk-weight)